azurecitadel/azurecitadel.github.io/guides/git.md

 ---
 layout: article
-title: Workshop Pre-Requisites
+title: Installing Git for Windows or Mac
-date: 2017-10-13
+date: 2018-01-23
+categories: guides
 tags: [pre-requisites, pre-reqs, prereqs, hackathon, lab, template]
 comments: true
 author: John_Duckmanton
+excerpt: Install Git client software for Windows or Mac.
 image:
   feature:
-  teaser: Education.jpg
+  teaser: cloud-lab.png
   thumb:
 ---

-Install Git for Windows or Git for Mac
+The following instructions are for installing Git for Windows or Git for Mac client software.

+If you are installing Git into a Linux distro (including the Windows subsystem for Linux) then use the standard module install commands for the distribution.
+For example, the commands for Ubuntu would be `sudo apt-get update && sudo apt-get install git`.

 ## Download & Install the Git software